holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Run analysis

 The calibration result now favors FedNova-style normalized DIFF aggregation plus small client-local drift corrections with the original `moderate_cnn` architecture.
 The best stack is `--aggregator fednova`, `server_lr=1.875`, `server_momentum=0.35`, default client LR, epoch-based local training with `aggregation_epochs=5`, `weight_decay=3.5e-4`, `--gradient_centralization`, `--feddyn_alpha 1e-4`, and `--feddrift_mu 2.5e-5 --feddrift_beta 0.9`.
 FedLC, label smoothing, SAM/FedSAM, FedProx, weight-power flattening, exact local steps, and registered architecture variants did not improve.
 FedAdam-style adaptive server variants are currently unsafe or ineffective at tested settings.
 Exact local-step training is operationally unreliable at width 2 and lower-scoring at width 1, so stop that axis under this stack.
+Client-LR neighbors around the FedDrift best stack did not improve, so keep the default client LR.
 The shared-memory validation crash at candidate width 4 is a resource-contention signal, so subsequent batches should use `PARALLEL_CANDIDATES=2` for epoch-based runs.
 Parallel run launches should also set unique pycache prefixes to avoid validator races.

 ## Contract check